 - Increase accessibility, for instance by offering discounts for young audiences or local residents

-- Encourage upsells, both for tickets and merchandise
+- Encourage upselling, for both Tickets and Merchandise

-- Sell more tickets when you have spare inventory (by which we mean empty seats…)
+- Sell more Tickets if you have empty seats

-One of the best things about Offers in Spektrix is that they automatically apply based on the criteria you choose when you set them up.
-Whether a customer is making a purchase online, over the phone or in the box office, the system will automatically look to apply any Offers that are available – meaning there’s no need for customers to ask for a particular Offer, or for box office staff to remember exactly what’s available.
+One of the best things about Offers in Spektrix is that they automatically apply based on the Criteria you choose when you set them up.
+Whether a customer is making a purchase online, over the phone or in the box office, the system will automatically attempt to apply any Offers that are available – meaning there’s no need for customers to ask for a particular Offer, or for Box Office staff to remember exactly what’s available.

-The only exception to this is if you are using Promotion Codes – see this article for more information.
+The only exception to this is if you are using Promotion Codes linked to an Offer.
+The Offer will only apply once the Promotion Code has been entered (see our Promotion Codes article for more information on setting up these)

 The system will only ever apply one Offer per ticket.
-If more than one Offer is available, the system will first apply the Offer which gives the largest discount across the whole basket, and then keep applying Offers against the remaining tickets until all possible tickets have been discounted.
+If more than one Offer is available, the system will first apply the Offer which gives the largest discount across the whole Basket, it will then apply other available Offers to any remaining eligible Tickets.

 The first thing to decide when planning an Offer is what type of Offer you want to use.
 Each type works differently and allows you to do different things, so it’s important to understand the differences between them.